MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-programming-in-al.md

 ## Where to write AL code

 Almost every object in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] contains triggers where you can add your AL code.
-Triggers exist for the following objects:
+Triggers exist for the following objects.

 - Tables and table extensions
 - Table fields